vldtecno/PTN-Engine/Doc/Specification/Specification.md

 ### Code Documentation
 The code is commented according to the Doxygen format and doxyfiles are also provided at Doc/Doxygen/.
 There are two configurations for the documentation generation.
-One including everything (*PTN Engine*, tests and samples) and another only for the *PTN Engine* itself.
+One including everything (*PTN Engine*, tests and examples) and another only for the *PTN Engine* itself.

 Doxygen can be used to generate this part of the documentation.